561.876.8077 cpr@thehometrust.com

 Eighteen years ago, during a presentation to a large group in Palm Beach, I quoted a Harrison Group statistic that 80% of the world’s most affluent individuals were raised in middle-class families.
 The audience scoffed at the statistic.
 That wouldn’t happen today.
 Their best clients, those who are consuming products and services, are younger, more diverse, and more open to new brands.
 For marketers of luxury products and services, old assumptions and old strategies are increasingly ineffective.
 It’s important to know that your brand’s status is in play.

 Beware of terms that are trendy, overused, or subjective.
-For example, CURATED is a grossly overused term that’s become meaningless.
-BESPOKE is a strictly British term.
+For example, CURATED is an overused term.
+And BESPOKE is a strictly British term.
 A learned affluent consumer may assume brands are poseurs if they misuse the term for brands that aren’t British.
 LUXURY is equally perilous.

 Luxury is an immensely personal term.
 It means something different to every person.
 We tend to use the term to communicate that something is superior or of a certain class of quality.
 Sometimes that works for you, and sometimes it works against you.